JMousqueton/elk-cec-docker/README.md

 Latest version of the [Elastic stack](https://www.elastic.co/elk-stack) with Docker and Docker Compose.

-Note: Other branche in this project is available:

-* cerebro: add [cerebro](https://github.com/lmenezes/cerebro) (listen on port 9000)
+Note: An other branche but depreciated is available with [cerebro](https://github.com/lmenezes/cerebro) (listen on port 9000)

 ## Requirements